nfreear/diveintoaccessibility/docs/ERRATA.md

 # Errata #

+Also see the [proposal][].

 Below is a list of some significant errors and caveats.

-Note, this is not meant as a criticism of the original author — that would be particularly unfair at the distance of more than 20 years!
+Note, this is not meant as a criticism of the original author, Mark Pilgrim — that would be particularly unfair at the distance of more than 20 years!
 Instead, the '_Errata_' are listed below to help prevent readers making mistakes and potentially learning bad accessibility techniques.

 The status of each page is also documented in a [spreadsheet on Google Docs][spreadsheet].